← Back to Projects

 Description

-ATtiny85 firmware that reads temperature from an analog sensor on ADC channel 2 (1.1 V ref), averages 25 samples, converts to °C and °F, and displays on a 0.96" 128×64 SSD1306 OLED.
+tinyTemp started as an ATmega328P prototype so the sensor, OLED display, and temperature conversion flow could be validated quickly.
+After the core behavior worked, the design was iterated onto an ATtiny85 for a smaller final PCB and tighter embedded constraints.
+The finished firmware reads temperature from an analog sensor on ADC channel 2 (1.1 V ref), averages 25 samples, converts to °C and °F, and displays on a 0.96" 128×64 SSD1306 OLED.
 Display alternates °F (3 s) and °C (3 s) and shows "TOO HOT!!!" above 70 °F. ECE 304 project; all logic on the MCU, no host PC.
 I2C to the OLED is bit-banged (ATtiny85 has no hardware I2C).
-Demonstrates embedded C: ADC, timing, PROGMEM, bit-banged I2C, and display driver integration on a resource-constrained MCU.
+Demonstrates embedded C: ADC, timing, PROGMEM, bit-banged I2C, PCB-level iteration, and display driver integration on a resource-constrained MCU.

 main() and ADC main() disables the watchdog, then calls adc_init(), OLED_init(), and OLED_clear().
 The ADC uses internal 1.1 V ref and channel 2; 25 samples are summed via get_adc() (start conversion, wait for ADIF, read ADCL then ADCH for 10-bit value).
 Temperature is computed from the averaged reading with a linear formula to °C and then °F.